Types of clean electricity generation

 Demand Side Response (DSR)

-Energy efficiency/behavioural changeelectricity9
+Energy efficiency/behavioural change

 Reducing the amount of electricity we actually demand from its source can often be the cheapest and fastest way of reducing greenhouse gas emissions, and much progress has been made in this area in recent years.
 Switching to more efficient light bulbs, encouraging consumers to use less energy and remote conferencing are all common examples.
 However, there is an inherent limit to this approach, as it can only reduce electricity demand, it doesn’t get rid of demand altogether and it doesn’t actually make the electricity any cleaner directly.
 So there will always be a need to decarbonise the electricity sector even if the amount of electricity used is lower.